ft/ufw/doc/doxy-mainpage.md

 which it fully integrates with Zephyr's configuration and build flags.
 And while it is possible to build `ufw` standalone alongside Zephyr, it is recommended to use it as a Zephyr-module when building a Zephyr application.

+## Library Pieces

+The `ufw` library is really a set of multiple libraries:

+- `ufw` — This is the core library containing most of its features, all of them intended for production purposes, unless marked experimental otherwise.
+- `ufw-sx` — This part contains the "Simple S-Expression Parser" feature.
+It is mostly meant for automatic system integration tests.
+This library uses `malloc()`, which makes it unusable for many embedded purposes.
+- `ufw-tap` — This part contains the Test Anything Protocol emitting testing framework.
+This is meant for testing purposes.
+It uses variable argument lists.

+With `native` targets, the system also builds `-nosan` versions of all these libraries, which disable compiler sanitizers, whereas the default builds enable them whenever available.

+Note that there is also a dynamic library (`libufw-full.so`), that is build with `native` targets.
+This is only built for running ABI/API compatibility tests.
+This library is **NOT** intended for normal use, but for this maintenance task only.
+Users should stick to the static libraries mentioned above.
+The dynamic library is not supported.